surveycto/search-select-one/README.md

 ## Description

-This builds on the [baseline-select_one fieldplugin](https://github.com/surveycto/baseline-select_one), adding the ability to ***filter*** the options by searching when using the default and minimal appearance.
+This field plug-in adds the ability to filter choice list options for a select_mutiple field.
+Filter by entering search text into the search field.
+Also see the sibling field plug-in, [search-select_multiple](https://github.com/surveycto/search-select-multiple).

 [![Download now](extras/download-button.png)](https://github.com/surveycto/search-select-one/raw/master/search-select-one.fieldplugin.zip)